kenkoooo/AtCoderProblems/README.md

 ```

 ## Run
 After running the build command, you will have `target/scala-*/atcoder-problems-assembly-*.jar`.
 It is a `.jar` package, which is executable of Java.
 You can run the API server by the following command with a configuration files `env.json`.
+Please make sure you already have the PostgreSQL environment with required databases.
 ```bash
 java -cp target/scala-*/atcoder-problems-*.jar
 ```